May 17, 2023

 Would you turn away from a good story?
 Human beings love stories, and storytelling is central to human existence.
 Telling someone a compelling story that your users can personally relate to can have a powerful effect on getting them on board.
 When they feel like they’re part of that story and they have a role to play in it, they’ll be more inclined to engage with you.

+Knowing how to brand social media can do wonders for you in the long run.
 For example, TOMS does a beautiful job on its Facebook page where they share their products and highlight the story and the role you can play in it to feel engaged with the brand.

 Each social media is distinct from each other.
 At its core, all the platforms facilitate better connection and help friends and family stay in touch; the way these platforms operate is very different from each other.